Ottery, Cape Town: Geography

 Ottery is bordered by Plumstead to the west; farmland in Philippi to the east; Kenilworth to the north west; and Ferness Estate, Ottery East, and Edward to the south.

 The suburb is close to the M5 freeway - one of the city's two "M" freeway routes.
 Along each side of the neighborhood is a major transit route.
 Along its western border is a Metrorail train line, to the south is Ottery Road, to the north is Wetton Road, and to the east is New Strandfontein Road.

 Ottery is located approximately 20 km from Cape Town CBD, and around 15 km from the False Bay coast in Muizenberg.

 A considerable amount of traffic travels along the southern border of the suburb, along Ottery Road, and the road is speed-restricted by signage and traffic cameras.

 The north-east of Ottery comprises mainly detached homes.
 The middle of the suburb is a combination of detached houses, and a large vlei (marshland) that is undeveloped, and takes up almost a quarter of the suburb's land.
 Modern subsidized housing, in the form of apartment blocks, has been built opposite the vlei.

 Housing

-The residential parts of Ottery are comprised mainly of detached homes, however the suburb does have some low-rise apartment buildings.
+The residential parts of Ottery consist mainly of detached homes, but the suburb does have some low-rise apartment buildings.

 Ottery is a lower-middle-income neighborhood, and as of June 2025, the average cost of a detached home in the area was R2.24 million.